otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/should-provide-hypermedia-links-in-embedded-documents.md

 ---
-type: SHOULD
 id: R100028
 ---

-# provide hypermedia links in embedded documents
+# SHOULD provide hypermedia links in embedded documents

 The list resource items should provide the same links as the single resource representation as described in [Hypermedia](../index.md).